Who is Baylor Business?

 The MBA Focus Firm project allows students to learn by doing.
 Rather than reviewing case studies or running through simulations, the Focus Firm project partners students with a high-profile company.
-During the Fall 2012 semester, students have been working on a visual merchandising project for Fossil, headquartered in Richardson, TX.
+During the Spring 2014 semester, students worked on a project for Nike, headquartered in Beaverton, OR.

 MBA students enrolled in the Practicum in Portfolio Management class manage an investment portfolio currently valued around $5 million.
 The class meets in the Southwest Securities Financial Markets Center, a state-of-the-art class and resource room, designed in part to mimic a securities "trading room."